 A wrongful death lawsuit may fail as it could run counter to the 1st Amendment

 Opinion on the likelihood of the lawsuit being successful seems to have divided lawyers.
 Many think that it will fail as it will be seen as a direct assault on the First Amendment which guarantees Americans, including by implication, the media, the right to free speech.

 The lawsuit is filed in Washington and alleges that the network violated Washington’s state consumer protection act.
 It is questionable whether, as there is no specific individual injury or wrongful death of a particular plaintiff involved, the lawsuit would stack up, but many state consumer protection acts only require evidence of misconduct by a defendant for a civil case to win.

 Whether the case has any chance of success or not, it seems that Rupert Murdoch, now 89, and his son Lachlan, are quietly preparing a legal team to build a case against the lawsuit and are looking to have it dismissed.
 Such is the magnitude of the spread and effects of COVID-19 across the nation, however, that WASHLITE’s lawsuit may only be the first of many to come.

-Closer to home, in Mississippi, the recent shelter-in-place order by the state government on April 4th, is currently expected to last at least until the 20th April.
+Closer to home, in Mississippi, the recent shelter-in-place order by the state government on April 4th is currently expected to last at least until the 20th of April.
 As “non-essential” activity is now curtailed, this has meant a lot of lawyers working from home.
-It hasn’t stopped anyone discussing their legal needs.
+It hasn’t stopped anyone from discussing their legal needs.
 You can contact the Diaz Law Firm in Jackson at 601-607-3456.